NicoOhler/Notes/Data Science and AI/Knowledge Representation/Vectors as KR.md

 + vector representation is easy after feature engineering is done
 	+ depending on computational complexity
 	+ can be created automatically
++ vector is centered if
+	+ mean value of vector elements = 0

 ### Useful questions for Feature Engineering
 + What are similar entities?